 With more manufacturers improving their vehicles’ fuel economy, and even introducing electric models like the Ford F-150 Lightning or the VNR Electric, there will be plenty of options for more sustainable truck driving soon, and a much lower truck carbon footprint.

-By making wise truck driving choices and erasing the rest of your emissions with carbon offsets, you can start driving carbon neutral in no time.
+By making wise truck driving choices, using a truck calculator and erasing the rest of your emissions with carbon offsets, you can start driving carbon neutral in no time.

 Learn More About Your Emissions: